enricovara/PureToneAudiogram/README.md

-This script implements a hearing test using a train of pure tones and outputs Pure Tone Audiogram (PTA) plots.
+This script implements a hearing test using pure tones with a staircase design, interleaving left and right ear trials.
+It outputs Pure Tone Audiogram (PTA) plots.

 # DISCLAIMER:
 This software implements a pure tone audiometry test intended for